A tornado outbreak in February? In the Great Lakes? Storms leave a trail of destruction

 Severe storms that appear to have spawned a rare February tornado outbreak sent sleeping Midwesterners scrambling for safety and left a trail of damage and power outages across four Great Lakes states, including the Chicago suburbs, ending a spell of summerlike, sometimes record temperatures.

-At least eight suspected or confirmed tornadoes in Illinois, Indiana, Michigan and Ohio littered roads with fallen trees and branches, shredded homes and barns, and scattered debris across city and countryside alike.
+Nearly two dozen confirmed or suspected tornadoes in Illinois, Indiana, Michigan and Ohio littered roads with fallen trees and branches, shredded homes and barns, and scattered debris across city and countryside alike.
 No injuries were reported, despite the storm's timing at night.

 In Michigan's Grand Blanc Township, near Flint, a confirmed tornado — only the second on record for February in that part of the state — damaged subdivisions, uprooted trees and broke gas lines in Wednesday's wee hours.
 Its strength was rated at EF-2, with peak winds of 115 mph (185 kph).

-Note: This story has been corrected to say that tornadoes in Michigan have been reported rarely in the first week of March, occurring only in 1956, 1961, 1976 and 1983.
-They are more common in the entire month of March.